 Contact an Experienced Employment Discrimination Attorney Today

-At the Phillips Dayes Law Firm PC, we believe that employers who discriminate against eligible Arizona workers should be held accountable for their actions.
+At the Phillips Law Group, we believe that employers who discriminate against eligible Arizona workers should be held accountable for their actions.
 When filing an employment discrimination claim, it is crucial to have the help of an experienced employment lawyer to help you fight for the justice you deserve.

 Our team of attorneys has the knowledge and the resources necessary to successfully litigate an Arizona employment discrimination claim.